 Is there a limitation of bringing cash to Georgia?

-Generally, there is no restriction or limit on cash brought by a visitor but you need to go through necessary custom declaration if the amount exceeds 30,000 GEL.
+Generally, there is no restriction or limit on cash brought by a visitor but you need to go through the necessary customs declaration if the amount exceeds 30,000 GEL.

 I am a vegetarian.
 Is Georgia suitable for me?